ezoerner/remove-duplicates-akka/README.md

 So here is a classical problem:

   * We a have large dataset represented as a set of lines in the text file.
-    And large means that it cannot fit in a single machine memory for sure.
+    The file is too large to fit in a single machine memory.
   * We need to remove all duplicate lines in it.
   * Order of the lines in the final result is not important.